gleechi/gleechi.github.io/pages/0.15.0/unity/external_controllers/unity_vg_ec_leaphand.md

  * Note that Core Assets > 4.4.0 are for LeapMotion SDK 4 or higher, and the older Core Assets are for LeapMotion SDK 3 (lastest CA 4.3.4).
  * You have the corresponding [LeapMotion SDK](https://developer.leapmotion.com/sdk-leap-motion-controller/) installed on your computer.

-### AutoSetup

-Finally, you can use the "Leap Hand" option to [AutoSetup](unity_component_myvirtualgrasp.0.15.0.html#autosetup) your VG configuration.

-For this controller, AutoSetup

-* will set "External" to "LeapHand"
-* will set "FingerControlType" to "BY_SENSOR_FULL_DOFS"
-* will set "Origin" to the transform called "VR_LeapOriginExt"

 ## Functionality

 ### Hand Poses